The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 I am not a fan of Kritiks, but haven't been shy about voting for them in the past when they're well-impacted and developed with a competitive alt.
 You're going to have to do some serious work if you want to try and get me to prefer the K, but it's certainly possible.
 A K without an alternative is just whining.

 No speed.
 A conversational speaking rate is more than adequate if you've done your homework and refined your case.

 Performance/meme cases will result in swift and appalling reprisals in your speaker points, even in the unlikely event that you win the round.
 A low-point win is virtually inevitable in that case, and likely indicates that your opponent has somehow become incapacitated during the round and was unable to gurgle a response.

 Adaptation to your audience is one of the most basic and essential factors in debate, and public speaking in general.
 Please keep that in mind when formulating your strategy for the round.

 I strongly prefer traditional public forum debate.
-If you treat this like Policy Lite, I will take out my frustration on your speaker points, and if it gets bad enough, on the rest of the ballot as well.
+Do not treat this like Policy Lite.
 PF was intended to be accessible to the layperson, and I take that seriously.
 Go do Policy if you want to use jargon, run plans or kritiks, or spread.

 In order to earn the ballot from me, focus on making clear, well-articulated arguments that have appropriate supporting evidence.
 Remember to tell me why I should prefer your evidence/points over your opponent's.
 Make sure your advocacy is continually supported through the round, and give me a good summary at the end to show why you've won.